Vejer information

 One of the main features and part of the special appeal of Vejer de la Frontera are within the walled town its typical houses built around a neighbouring yard.
 From the tourist office there are available routes on which you can get to know the history and the yards of many of these homes.

-If you need a rental car in Malaga or a private transfer to Cadiz do not hesitate to contact us or visit our website.
+If you need a rental car in Malaga or want to check the price of a private transfer to Cadiz, don’t hesitate to contact us or visit our website.

 back to: car hire malaga